-The Chinese Arts Festival in New Haven is a day-long event offering arts and cultural programs for adults and children of all ages in celebration of the Chinese New Year, which in 2013 is the Year of the Snake.
+(New Haven, CT) – Lunarfest, a day-long event offering cultural programs for adults and children of all ages, will take place on Saturday, February 1, 2014 in celebration of the Year of the Horse.

-The venue locations for the Chinese Arts Festival in New Haven are: Henry R. Luce Hall at Yale University (34 Hillhouse Avenue), New Haven Museum (114 Whitney Avenue), and Yale-China Association (442 Temple Street).
+The venue locations for the Lunarfest are: Henry R. Luce Hall at Yale University (34 Hillhouse Avenue), New Haven Museum (114 Whitney Avenue), and Yale-China Association (442 Temple Street).
 All events are free and open to the public, but registration is required.
+To register and view the complete schedule of events, please visit yalechina.org/lunarfest.

 The Council on East Asian Studies at Yale University